Club: Club Atlético Tigre | Opening: 1936 | Capacity: 26,282

 Coliseo de Victoria, officially called Estadio José Dellagiovanna and also referred to as Estadio Monumental de Victoria, was built in 1936 as the new home for Tigre.

-The stadium opened on the 20th of September 1936 with a friendly match between Tigre and Boca Juniors.
+The stadium opened on the 20 September 1936 with a friendly match between Tigre and Boca Juniors.

 Over the years, Coliseo de Victoria got gradually converted from a wooden stadium into a concrete one.
 The last works got completed around 2007.